Betsy Braddock: Disassembled and Age of X-Man

 Immediately after reclaiming her original body and legal identity as Elizabeth "Betsy" Braddock, Betsy returned to the Xavier Institute, where Jean Grey helped her cope with such a major change.
 Betsy also traveled to England and reunited with Brian and Meggan and met her niece, Maggie.
 The following days saw the X-Men responding to unexplained natural phenomena across the globe.
 The X-Men soon found out Nate Grey was responsible for these disasters in a desperate attempt to enact world peace and remake the world as he saw fit with the help of his Horsemen of Salvation, which included Angel.
 Betsy engaged Angel head-on and used a massive psychic strike to free Warren from Nate Grey's control, which unintentionally released his Archangel persona.
 Warren and Betsy had a falling-out, and he blamed her for unleashing the darkness within him.
 The X-Men responded with force, but were quickly overpowered and subdued.
 Betsy broke Nate Grey's control over Storm and soon joined forces with Jean Grey and other psychics to defeat X-Man once and for all, but the X-Men were all seemingly killed.

 Gone from the Prime Marvel Universe, the X-Men were taken to a plane of existence created by X-Man with false memories, where everyone was a mutant and close relationships and love were forbidden.
-In this world, Betsy acted as a law enforcer for Department X alongside Iceman, Jubilee, Northstar and Blob, with whom she developed a special friendship.
+In this world, Betsy acted as a law enforcer for Department X alongside Iceman, Jubilee, Northstar, and Blob, with whom she developed a special friendship.
 As the Age of X-Man crumbled down, Betsy returned to Earth-616, where she joined Cyclops and his X-Men to end the threat of Colonel Callahan once and for all.

 Dawn of X and return as Captain Britain

 In the following six months, Professor X established the island-nation of Krakoa, welcoming mutants from all over the world and creating the first mutant society.
 Betsy had returned to her ancestral home in England, now known as Braddock Academy, but ultimately decided to move to Krakoa as well, only to find that her elder brother, Jamie Braddock, had been resurrected.
 Apocalypse also enlisted Betsy and Brian to investigate a strange, magically sealed Krakoan gate that opened from the Otherworld to the mutant-island.
 Morgan Le Fay, acting as Queen Regent of Otherworld and enraged about mutantkind's reach on her realm, cursed Brian to become her dark champion.
 In a desperate attempt to save his sister, Brian gave Betsy his Amulet of Right, the source of his powers.
 As a result, Betsy once again became Captain Britain, a hero of legend.
+Betsy was then chosen as one of the ten warriors who fight for Krakoa during the X of Swords tournament.
+She was defeated in the first round by Isca the Unbeaten and shattered like glass.